crandylb/small/README.txt

 statement on completion.

 scan
-This directory tests a form of scan that skips comments and process all other input through lex, the lexical scanner (see testlex).
+This directory tests a form of scan that skips comments and processes all other input through lex, the lexical scanner (see testlex).
 The output file scan.out shows the result of processing the scan.s1 source file.
 See the makefile for an example of using the libs1.a library.

 Update 02/28/2015 Added comprehensive testscan test program and numerous updates to scan, lex, and symacc.